 A cordless framing nailer works similarly, but it uses a disposable compressed air canister that is placed within the nailer.

 When choosing the best framing nailer for the job, it’s important to know what kind of project you’re working on.
 Is it a large project that requires a sturdy, heavy-duty nailer, or is it a small, one-time project that does not require too many nails?
-Are you a professional carpenter, a home carpenter or a first-timer?
-If after going over the chart below look at more detailed information on framing nail guns here.
+Are you a professional carpenter, DIYer, or a first-timer?
+Look at the chart and info below to help you decide, if your still in the need for more detailed information on framing nail guns take a look at this.

 Types of Nails